fanglingsu/vimb/README.md

     ├── doc                 documentation like manual page
-    └── src                 all sources to build vimb ├── scripts         JavaScripts that are compiled in to various purposes └── webextension    Source files for the webextension
+    └── src                 all sources to build vimb ├── scripts         JavaScripts that are compiled in for various purposes └── webextension    Source files for the webextension

 ## dependencies